Aaron Fogleman

 Teaching Interests

-I teach courses in two areas.
-The first is early America, which includes the study of Europeans, Africans, and Native Americans primarily in eastern North America from early colonization until the early 19th century.
+Professor Fogleman teaches courses in early America and the history of the Atlantic World., The first examines Europeans, Africans, and Native Americans primarily in eastern North America from early colonization until the early 19th century.
 Of special interest here is identifying the kind of colonial society that developed up to the mid-18th century and then the nature of change that occurred thereafter as a result of the American Revolution.
-The second area is the Atlantic World, 1492-1867, which addresses the rise, nature, and transformation of the world made by contacts among Europeans, Africans, and Native Americans on the four continents and the Atlantic Ocean during this period.
+His courses on the Atlantic World, 1492-1867, investigate the world made by encounters among Europeans, Africans, and Native Americans on all four Atlantic continents and the ocean in between.

 Courses Taught